 Learning spaces such as dramatic and block play, creative arts, and discovery centres are important set-ups in the classroom that reinforces learning concepts, promotes creativity, and strengthens social skills of young children.
 Teachers construct learning centres that encourage child-directed play and are relevant to children’s current interests periodically throughout the year.
 Every day, teachers also facilitate and make observations of children’s play at the various learning centres.
 These actions guide teachers in thinking of new ways to extend children’s play, and in evaluating the types of materials to add or remove from the centres.

 They plan meaningful learning experiences

 Learning experiences that are well-planned and implemented are important in building children’s understanding, as well as emerging skills and abilities.
-Teachers use their knowledge of child development, and children’s interest in planning relevant and meaningful learning experiences.
-Every day, teachers evaluate on the experiences they provide, they constantly adapt their plans to meet the learning needs of the children they teach.
+Teachers use their knowledge of child development and children’s interest in planning relevant and meaningful learning experiences.
+Every day, teachers evaluate the experiences they provide, they constantly adapt their plans to meet the learning needs of the children they teach.

 5. Safety Warden and Play Partner